3024 Willow Pass Road Suite 230

-A founding board member and former board vice president, Molly Hamaker served as the executive director of The Contra Costa Clubhouses, Inc. from 2008 through 2017.
-She is currently the agency's director of finance.
+A founding board member and former board vice president, Molly Hamaker served as the executive director of The Contra Costa Clubhouses, Inc. from 2008 through 2017 and as the agency's director of finance in 2017 and 2018.
 Previously, Molly spent 20 years as an independent business development consultant advising a wide variety of nonprofit and for-profit enterprises.
 She has also worked as a credentialed school psychologist at a variety of schools in Contra Costa County.
 Molly has demonstrated a life-long commitment to improving communities in which she lives.
 When her daughter was diagnosed with schizophrenia she became motivated to help start Putnam Clubhouse to fill gaps in the system of care for mental health.
 Molly has an M.A. and an Ed.S. in educational psychology from Chapman University.

 Dave Coombs joined the board of directors in 2014.
 Prior to retirement, Dave worked for merchant homebuilders as a director of forward planning.
 Dave’s faith calls him to help those who are in need and inspired him to spend the last ten years of his business life in the assisted living profession.
 In a partnership, Dave developed two assisted living communities to help those with dementia and Alzheimer’s disease, serving as the executive director of one and holding a Residential Care Facilities for the Elderly license.
 Dave was motivated to join the board after watching Putnam Clubhouse contribute to his son’s recovery with compassion and nurturing.
 He holds a B.S. in civil engineering from Stanford University and an M.B.A. from the University of California, Berkeley.
 Dave has been a member of the California Building Association and the California Assisted Living Association.
 He was the Building Industry Association of Northern California’s builder of the year.